Katrina Porteous Events

 Royal Festival Hall, Southbank Centre, Belvedere Road, London, SE1 8XX

-All the poets shortlisted for the TS Eliot Prize 2024 are invited to read from their shortlisted collections at London's Royal Festival Hall on 12 January 2025.
-The event is hosted by poet and broadcaster Ian McMillan.
+Poets shortlisted for the TS Eliot Prize 2024 were invited to read from their shortlisted collections at London's Royal Festival Hall on 12 January 2025.
+The event was hosted by poet and broadcaster Ian McMillan.
 Bloodaxe poets Katrina Porteous and Helen Farish have been shortlisted for their fourth collections Rhizodont and The Penny Dropping.

 ONLINE LAUNCH